afnanenayet/mdfmt-deprecated/docs/README.md

 [comrak](https://github.com/kivikakk/comrak) parsing library to create an AST from your markdown file, then formats as necessary.

+This formatter is alpha stage software and not all markdown elements properly work with the formatter.

 ## Configuration

 There are several options you can configure when using this tool.